 A Vision of the Genius Treasures in All of Us

 “Yes,” I quietly agreed.
-As I watched her melt into the crowd, I was struck by how alive the people in the Gallery were.
-In spite of waits that had lasted four hours merely to get into the National Gallery, almost no one looked tired or cranky.
-Almost everyone stood or moved in awe and wonder, filled with a sense of joy and meaning.
+As I watched her melt into the crowd, I was struck by how alive and awestruck the people there were in spite of having had to stand in line for up to four hours merely to get into the exhibit.